lakmeer/zbalermorna/readme.md

 - Create reference glyphs
 - Complete opentype features declaration
 - Complete first working ZLM font
+- More complete sample jufra for test page
+- Create ibus config for existing unicode range

 ###### To Do

-- More complete sample jufra for test page
-- Create ibus config for new unicode range
+- Decide on Unicode and glyph names
+- Finalise Unicode layout and submit to UCSUR
-- Finalise buid process for new ont development
+- Finalise build process for new font development
+- Update existing fonts
 - Port the old ZLM font, now called 'Drakono' to new system
 - Create alternate typefaces and add them to this repo